Concordium/concordium-node/docs/transaction-logging.md

 The data is written to the table upon each finalization from oldest to newest block finalized by that round.
 For each block transactions are written from left to right, that is, from start to end of the block.
 The ids in all tables are automatically generated.
 Note that they should not be relied upon to be strictly sequential.
 Postgres does not guarantee this.

-The node will never update update any rows in the database, it only ever appends data to the tables.
+The node will never update any rows in the database, it only ever appends data to the tables.

 ## Contract transaction index